 Dynamic tuning is presented in terms of acceleration

-Vibration is represented in terms of acceleration.
-Acceleration is measured in “inches per second per second.”
+Vibration is represented in terms of acceleration or displacement.
+Acceleration/displacement is measured in “inches per second per second.”
 Because the rotor systems are rotating objects, the dynamicist typically defines vibration in terms of inches per second or “IPS” by simply removing the reference to the revolutions per second of the rotating object.